byronknoll/EntityLog/README.md

   Remember what you did, where you went, and what you consumed — forever.

 - **Future-proof for AI and LLMs:**
-  When exported as text, the acivity log is conveniently usable for LLM analysis, personalization, and content recommendation.
+  When exported as text, the activity log is conveniently usable for LLM analysis, personalization, and content recommendation.

 - **Enables advanced analysis:**
   Structured data is perfect for running analytics, creating visualizations, summarizing your activities, or generating insights over time.